-Avdi Grimm published a great RubyTapas episode last year on the Registry pattern.
+Avdi Grimm published a great RubyTapas episode a while back on the Registry pattern.
 To summarize: the Registry pattern (sometimes called a Service Locator) is a way for classes to look up their collaborators, rather than require they instantiate their collaborators explicitly.
 This simple bit of indirection can go a long way to making code easier to write and test.

 Avdi gave a simple Ruby example, but it made me think: how might I do something similar in a Rails app?

 Let’s say we’re building a Rails app that needs to collaborate with a REST API that is provided by the IT department at our organization.
 Our IT department is a bit paranoid, and wants to be notified when users perform password resets.
 No problem.
 We’ve already wrapped their API in a simple Ruby class that works like this:

 Imagine that this

 SecurityAuditor also exposes other methods that need to be hooked in to various parts of our controllers or models.
 How do we make this object available throughout our app?